richardhenyash/artofnht/README.md

 * Logo (including hover styling, links to home page if selected).
 * Navigation Menu (including hover styling).
 * Footer with link to artist page on [comicartfans](https://www.comicartfans.com/gallerydetail.asp?gcat=682) (including hover styling).
-* Responsive Design
+* Responsive Design.
 * Large, responsive [Home](index.html) page image(s) which pop out into modals which include an image title if selected.
-2 Images are shown on larger devices, and 1 image on smaller devices.
+2 Images are shown on the [Home](index.html) page on larger devices, and 1 image is shown on the [Home](index.html) page on smaller devices.
 * Responsive [Gallery](gallery.html) page including bootstrap image carousels to display art categorised into Illustrations and Caricatures.
 The carousels feature 1 image panel on small displays, 2 image panels on medium displays and 3 image panels on large displays.
 The carousel controls are subtly designed and are located under the images so as not to detract from the art, which is the focus of the website.
-The carousels have been set as static (the user has to seleect left or right to move the images on) as we feel this will improve the user experience.
+The carousels have been set as static (the user has to select left or right to move the images on) as we feel this will improve the user experience.
 The carousel images pop out into modals which include an image title if selected.
 * [About](about.html) page including artist biography, profile picture, contact links and large, bright call to action "Contact Nick" button.
 Profile picture, "Contact Form" link and "Contact Nick" button link to the [Contact](contact.html) form.
 The email link creates an email to Nick in the user's default email application.
 * [Contact](contact.html) form containing fields for Name, Email address and Message, and a large Send button.
 If all fields are entered correctly, an email is sent to nickhopet@hotmail.com.
 This feature is deployed using [Formspree](https://help.formspree.io/hc/en-us).

 ### Features To Be Implemented In Future Development Phases ###
 * The [Formspree](https://help.formspree.io/hc/en-us) form submission message can be customised to improve the user experience, however this requires a payed account with [Formspree](https://help.formspree.io/hc/en-us).
 This may be considered for implementation in the future, as the free service provided by [Formspree](https://help.formspree.io/hc/en-us) is limited to 50 contact messages per month.
-Another future development option would be to submit the contact form via php.
-It is not possible to deploy php on a site hosted by [GitHub](https://github.com/) pages, so the site would need to be moved to another provider that supports php in order to implement this.
+Another future development option would be to submit the contact form via [php](https://www.php.net/).
+It is not possible to deploy [php](https://www.php.net/) on a site hosted by [GitHub](https://github.com/) pages, so the site would need to be moved to another provider that supports [php](https://www.php.net/) in order to implement this.
 * Subscribe feature on contact form - this may be implemented in the future if the artist decides to launch a web marketing campaign.
 * Links to social media (dependant on artist being willing to join social media networks).